 Trade Mark Opposition

-Trade mark opposition is a means of challenging an accepted trade mark application.
-Any third person can file an opposition to trade mark application within 2 months from the date of its publication.
-An opposition to registration of a trade mark must be filed based of one or more of the grounds of opposition as provided in sections 57 to 62A of the Trade Marks Act 1995.
+A trade mark opposition is the of challenging of an trade mark application. that has been accepted by the trade mark office and published for opposition purposes.
+Any third person can file an opposition to trade mark application within two months of the date of its publication.
+An opposition to registration of a trade mark must be filed based on one or more of the grounds of opposition as provided by virtue of sections 57 to 62A of the Trade Marks Act 1995.

 Notice of Intention to Oppose